"The Love of Objects"

 Misplaced objects create chaos.
 I fear chaos.
 You thrive from it.
 You say it gives you a feeling of being alive.
 But I suspect that you need the additional weight.
 Your body is so light.
 In bed I see your back towards me, your neck, your ribs.
 Your body is the slim body of a boy’s.
 Whereas I have grown into a woman’s body.
 As much as I always liked to disappear, this body of mine keeps me on earth.

 Your sister is as light as you are.
 I saw the two of you once through the windows of your parent’s house.
 I was in the garden.
 It was late evening.
 The two of you looked so beautiful together.
 Apollo and Artemis, I thought.
 The things connected to these gods are called “attributes.”
 What could my attributes be?
 It is not for me to know.

 Lately my attitude towards things is changing.
 I am 37 now.
-I start to enjoy feeling attached to things.
-I start to enjoy dependency.
+I have started to enjoy feeling attached to things.
+I have started to enjoy dependency.
 I keep thinking of things I used to own.
-Things I left moving.
+Things I left when moving.
 Things I gave away.
-Things I lost in a damp friend’s basement.
+Things I lost in a friend’s damp basement.
 Ten years ago a therapist asked me about the way I had decorated my room.
-Were there photos on the wall, seashells on the window sill, memories of some kind.
+Were there photos on the wall, seashells on the window sill, memories of some kind?
 No, I said, nothing like that.
 I don’t own much furniture.
 A mattress, but no bed.
 A desk that I found on the side of the road.
 A chair.
-Books, but no book-shelf.
+Books, but no bookshelf.
 A laptop.
 Flowers in a glass (yellow tulips that I bought at the market).
 Beside the laptop, maybe a coffee cup, half-empty.
-I prefer to live in places with a view, I said, I prefer silences.
+I prefer to live in places with a view, I said.
+I prefer silences.

 The therapist said something that you have repeated back to me years after.
 A sentence that has haunted me: Your loneliness is the price for your independence.